-Frances Stott is the Barbara T. Bowman Professor of Child Development.
 A faculty member since 1979, she served as Erikson’s dean from 1993 to 2007 and interim president of internal affairs from June to December 2013.
 She is a licensed clinical psychologist, and currently focuses her teaching and research on parent-child relationships and social-emotional development through the life span.

 She is a member of the Scholastic National Early Childhood Advisory Board and the Educational Foundation of America Board.
 She is co-editor of What Children Can Tell Us (Jossey-Bass, 1989), a comprehensive guide to obtaining and assessing information from infants and young children.

 Life-span development with a focus on the social-emotional development of young children; parent-child relationships; children and families at risk; children of divorce; infant mental health.